kajalpatelinfo/kajalpatelinfo.github.io/resume.md

 </p>

 - Leading the development of a machine learning algorithm using Pytorch that analyzes violent crime data in the Champaign-Urbana area to create the safest path between locations.

-- Will be pitching the completed project to the University of Illinois SafeWalks program to integrate it officially within the university’s infrastructure.

 <p style="text-align:left;">
     <b>Project Code: "Tweetalytics"</b>